Mixed motives and quotient stacks: Abelian varieties: Motivic Galois group of mixed abelian motives

 \section{Motivic Galois group of mixed abelian motives}

-In this Section, applying the results in Section 4, 5 we will construct the derived motivic Galois group and (underived) motivic Galois group for $\mathsf{DM}_X$ by applying Theorem~\ref{representationtheorem} and based loop constructions.
-Based loop construction can be considered to be the equivariant bar construction.
-We then prove Theorem~\ref{main4th} and Corollary~\ref{main5th}.
+In this Section, applying the results in Section 3 we will construct the derived motivic Galois group and (underived) motivic Galois group for $\mathsf{DM}_X$ and prove main results of this paper.
+In this Section, the base scheme is $S=\Spec k$ and $k$ is a subfield of $\CC$.